ekg/pafcheck/README.md

 ## License

-This project is licensed under [INSERT LICENSE HERE].
+This project is licensed under the MIT license.
+Have fun.